2023 Big West Conference women's basketball tournament

-The 2023 Big West Conference Women's basketball tournament is the postseason women's basketball tournament for the Big West Conference of the 2022–23 NCAA Division I women's basketball season.
+The 2023 Big West Conference Women's basketball tournament was the postseason women's basketball tournament for the Big West Conference of the 2022–23 NCAA Division I women's basketball season.
 It was held March 7–11, 2023, at the Dollar Loan Center in Henderson, Nevada.
 Hawai'i won the tournament, their fourth title, and received the conference's automatic bid to the 2023 NCAA tournament.
 The women's championship was broadcast exclusively on ESPN's over-the-top service, ESPN+.

 Seeds

 Of the 11 conference teams, 10 are eligible for the tournament.
 UC San Diego is ineligible for the tournament, as it is in the third year of the four-year transition required for teams transferring to Division I from Division II.
 Teams are seeded based on their performance within the conference, and teams with identical conference records are seeded using a tiebreaker system.
 Unlike previous years, reseeding teams after the quarterfinals will not take place for the 2023 tournament.